All about Victoria - the woman behind all we need is love

 - I volunteer for Greyhound Rescue, have 2 rescued greyhounds of my own (shout out to Penny and Chez) and will swerve into oncoming traffic if I see a greyhound walking down the street so I can get a better look.
 If you know, you know #cult

-- I have 3 tattoos – an AA Milne version of piglet on my bottom from when I was 18 and then two recent additions on my forearms from when I recently turned 40.
+- I have 4 tattoos – an AA Milne version of piglet on my bottom from when I was 18 and then three recent additions on my forearms/back of my neck from when I recently turned 40.
 Seems like milestones birthdays are some kind of identity defining moment for me (and I might be into the mystical side of numbers more than I thought…)

 - I trained as a makeup artist when I first moved to Sydney and ended up working in cosmetics for over a decade before seeing the light and starting All We Need Is Love.
 Running my own business, especially one as happiness-centric as celebrancy, has changed my life for the better and I am so incredibly thankful for it.